Stand with Retired Coal Miners and help pass the Miners Protection Act

 Coal Miners like John Leach worked underground for decades, and risked their lungs, limbs, and lives on a daily basis.
 America has a moral commitment to help them, and they need our help more than ever.

 But now the health benefits for his family and over 20,000 retired coal miners and their families are scheduled for termination on April 28.
 In addition, their pension plans -- which provide benefits to 90,000 people -- are facing bankruptcy within a decade.
 Peabody and other coal companies have used loopholes in our bankruptcy laws to throw away benefit obligations to retirees.

 What they did is wrong.
 But the U.S. Congress has the opportunity to fix it.
 The Miners Protection Act (S.175 and H.R.
 179) is bipartisan legislation that permanently extends health benefits to the retirees at risk and shores up their pension plans.
-It has to be passed by April 28th or their benefits will expire.
+It has to be passed before the end of the month or their benefits will expire.

 Fighting for the passage of the Miners Protection Act means standing against Big Coal and standing up for people who these companies have disregarded.
 The same companies that are damaging our environment and communities across the country are also now attempting to walk away from their responsibilities to their workers.
 We can’t let it happen.